Rapporter/rapport/_includes/faq.md

 #### What does "rapport" mean?

 Quite a bunch of stuff!
-First of all, it's a name of a marvellous<a id="infinite-loop"> </a>[R package](#infinite-loop), means *["the relationship of two or more people who are in sync or on the same wavelength because they feel similar and/or relate well to each other"](http://en.wikipedia.org/wiki/Rapport)* and has some trivial resemblance to *reports*.
+First of all, it's a name of a marvellous<a id="infinite-loop" href="#infinite-loop">R package</a>, means *["the relationship of two or more people who are in sync or on the same wavelength because they feel similar and/or relate well to each other"](http://en.wikipedia.org/wiki/Rapport)* and has some trivial resemblance to *reports*.
 Just ask a German!
 BTW in Hungarian *rapport* means interrogation in military language too.

 #### Why should I use *rapport* instead of [Sweave](http://www.stat.uni-muenchen.de/~leisch/Sweave/), [brew](http://cran.r-project.org/web/packages/brew/index.html), [knitr](https://github.com/yihui/knitr) etc.